Lexicographic shellability of sects: Notation and preliminaries

 which are equivariant with respect to the $G$-action on each homogeneous space, and therefore equivariant with respect to the action of the Borel subgroup $B$ consisting of upper triangular matrices.
 This implies that the preimage of a $B$-orbit in $G/P$ (or $G/P^-$) is the union of a collection of $B$-orbits in $G/L$.

 The $B$-orbits of $G/P$ are called \emph{Schubert cells}, and they are known to be parameterized by the collection of partitions $\lambda$ that fit inside of a $p \x q$ rectangle; see for instance \cite{brion05}.
-We denote this set of partitions by $\binom{[p+q]}{p}$, though we will also regard them as integer lattice paths inside the rectangle in the plane $\R^2$ with corners at the origin and the point $(q,p)$.
+We denote this set of partitions by $\binom{[p+q]}{p}$, in reference to the fact that such a partition can be regarded as integer lattice paths inside the rectangle in the plane $\R^2$ with corners at the origin and the point $(q,p)$, encoded by a $p$-element subset of $[p+q]=\left\{1,2, \dots, p+q\right\}$.

 \begin{definition} Let $C_\lambda$ denote the Schubert cell of $GL_{p+q}/P$ associated to the partition $\lambda \in \binom{[p+q]}{p}$ where $P$ is as above.
 Then the \emph{sect} $\mc{C}_{p,q}^\lambda$ is the collection of clans $\gamma$ whose corresponding orbits satisfy $\pi(\mc{O}_\gamma)=C_\lambda$ where $\pi:G/L\to G/P$ is the natural projection map. \end{definition}